Lady Mary Charteris: The Big Pink

 Charteris became involved with the electronic rock band The Big Pink when she began dating her future husband, Robbie Furze.
 She joined the rock group on tour; selling merchandise, managing press, and assisting with stage lighting.
 In 2016 she joined the rock group as a keyboarder and vocalist.
 Charteris' first record as a member of the band, making her debut in the single Hightimes, was the EP Empire Underground which released on 4 March 2016.
 In 2016 she began her first tour with the band as a vocalist on their North American tour.
 She and Robbie Fulze also perform sets as DJs together under Big Pink and Big Pink Stripped Back.

 Personal life

 Charteris married rock singer Robertson "Robbie" Furze in 2012 at Stanway House, her family's estate in Gloucestershire.
 Guests included Florence Welch, Lily Allen, Poppy Delevingne, Sean Lennon, Keira Knightley, Jerry Hall, and Georgia May Jagger.
 Her wedding dress, designed by Pam Hogg, was later put on exhibition at the Victoria and Albert Museum.
 Charteris and her husband live in Los Angeles.

 Charteris has been noted for her outlandish and risque fashion sense.
 She is close friends with Cara Delevingne and Rita Ora, and is often photographed at high society events.

 She gave birth to a daughter, Wilde Jessie, on 21 May, 2021.

-In November 2022, Lady Mary Charteris was among the guests at the unveiling of the annual Claridge’s Christmas Tree in London, designed by Sandra Choi for Jimmy Choo.
-The event featured a mirrored, light-filled tree installation and a live gospel choir performance.
-Other notable attendees included Emma Thynn, Marchioness of Bath, and actress Golda Rosheuvel.

-In April 2023, Lady Mary was present at the opening of the summer season at Studio Frantzén’s rooftop terrace at Harrods in London.
-The event was also attended by Emma Thynn, Marchioness of Bath, Lady Clara Paget, and Julia Restoin Roitfeld.